jadewebb/Movie_Recommender/README.md

 ### Cleaning

 Dataset was inspected and cleaned of duplicates, headers/prefixes (e.g., "rejected response:") and special reserved tokens.
-End-of-turn suffix tokens were enforced for all chosen and rejected responses for compatability with Llama 3.1
+End-of-turn suffix tokens were enforced for all chosen and rejected responses to maintain Llama 3.1 structure

 Final dataset was saved as a JSON file in the format: